 The proposed design includes a new and open entrance drop-off area, as direct access for car passengers to the main lobby area.
 The existing frontage design only provides multiple accesses for the pedestrian to the open floor of the lobby area.
 A half glass curtain wall is employed as a top-hung detailing gives additional shade to the drop-off area.

 Furnished with natural materials and interactive feature lighting, the lobby design translates into the vibrant and futuristic look of AIA as the global insurance company of the future.
 The adoption of high-security turnstile entry gates leads to the foyer area of high-speed elevators arranged by floor groups.
-The interior of toilets and surau were also further upgraded with a fresh look of contemporary materials and modern appliances.
+The interior of toilets and surau has also been further upgraded with a fresh look of contemporary materials and modern appliances.